Tel: +44 (0)20 7612 7736

 Sara is also and has been for many years heavily involved in the Oxford University Post Graduate Diploma in Intellectual Property Law and Practice, lecturing on litigation, tutoring and examining on designs and copyright, and is a member of the Diploma’s Management Committee.

-Sara speaks and writes regularly on intellectual property law, including contributing chapters to Sweet & Maxwell’s EU Trade Mark Handbook and Community Designs Handbook, Wolter Kluwer’s publication on Design Rights, and publishing articles in leading IP journals, such as Journal for Intellectual Property Law and Practice and European Intellectual Property Review.
+Sara speaks and writes regularly on intellectual property law, including having contributed chapters to Sweet & Maxwell’s EU Trade Mark Handbook and Community Designs Handbook, Wolter Kluwer’s publication on Design Rights, and publishing articles in leading IP journals, such as Journal for Intellectual Property Law and Practice and European Intellectual Property Review.